aposhiana/math5610/README.md

 #### How to use this library

-If you have a gcc compatible compiler, simply run `./build_run.sh` to build and excecute the tests for this project.
+If you have a gcc compatible compiler, run `./build_run.sh` to build and execute the tests for this project.

 #### Software manual
 The software manual is the technical documentation for this project.
 It includes detailed descriptions of all routines with examples.
 [See the software manual](./software_manual/README).